Denilah/CoMA/README.md

 pip install -r requirements.txt
 ```

-Below is the command to fine-tune QWen-7B using our dataset combined with QLoRA technology on an "A100 80G" GPU machine.
+Below is the command to fine-tune QWen-7B using our dataset combined with LoRA technology on an "A100 80G" GPU machine.

 ```bash
 torchrun --nproc_per_node=1 --master_port='29502' train_qlora.py --train_args_file QWen-7b-sft-lora.json